harishnkr/st/README.md

 - Mousewheel only scroll
 - CSI support
 - Blinking cursor
+- Bold text is not the brighter colour variant

 ## Requirements
 In order to build st you need the Xlib header files.